aikrom/linked-list/README.md

 console.log(tokens.join(' ') + '!') // => 'cats & dogs!'
 ```

+## Note

+> Do not modify the property of an item or list directly.
+This disrupts the work of
+> the event-emitter.
+If you want to change a property directly, you can use `_dangerSet[PROPERTY]`,
+> which will fire a single event instead of chaining events.

 ## API

 This package exports the following identifiers: `List`, `Item`.